-The Auxtera Project was created to ensure that a lack of digital forensic technology and trained personnel would not stand in the way of justice, the safety of children, or the protection of vulnerable populations.
+The Auxtera Project is a charitable initiative that was launched by employees of Magnet Forensics to help ensure that a lack of access to digital investigation technology and trained personnel would not stand in the way of justice, the safety of children, or the protection of vulnerable populations.
+The Auxtera Project will be donating digital investigation software and the voluntary services of digital forensic examiners to non-profit, charitable and public sector organizations that have a demonstrable financial need and work with at-risk persons in the justice system.

 Apply to join us in The Auxtera Project and get digital forensics services to those in need.